TheDarkCode/AngularAzureSearch/README.md

         Boilerplate ::
         4. Updating to latest versions of angularjs, bootstrap, etc. (Angular 2?
 Bootstrap 4?
 Fonts and Icons to be continuously updated in future commits.)
         5. Creating sample with AngularUI Router (ui-router) in place of ngRoute.
-(Low Priority)
+(Part of MobileApp going forward.)
         6. Adding additional commenting.
 (Continuous)

 ######Known Issues/Warnings: